With thousands of amp sims on the market it’s hard to figure out which one’s right for you.

 Are you ready to get started with simulators?

-I have compiled a list of the best free and paid amp sims available in 2017.
+I have compiled a list of the best free and paid guitar amp simulators available in 2023.
 Keep reading…

 Amp Designer (Free with Logic Pro X)

 While not technically free for all DAW users, users of Logic Pro X should feel proud to have this plugin in their arsenal.